giantswarm/aws-admission-controller/README.md

   - For pre-HA versions, replicas is always set to 1 for a single master cluster.
 - In a `G8sControlPlane` resource, the infrastructure reference will be set to point to the matching `AWSControlPlane` resource if it already exists.

+- In an `AWSControlplane` resource, the Release Version is defaulted based on the `Cluster` CR if it is not set.
 - In an `AWSControlPlane` resource, the Availability Zones will be defaulted if they are `nil`.
   - For HA-Versions, in case the matching `G8sControlPlane` already exists, the number of AZs is determined by the number of `replicas` defined there.
     In case no such `G8sControlPlane` exists, the default number of AZs is assigned.